lyteword/chspurgeon-tod/volume-3/psalm-68.md

 (c) Acquired.

-2\.Though his inheritance, at times it may be weary.
+2\.
+Though his inheritance, at times it may be weary.

-3\.When weary, it will be refreshed by him. *G. R.*
+3\.
+When weary, it will be refreshed by him. *G. R.*

 **Verse 10.** (*second clause* ).
 Special goodness, for a special people, specially prepared.

 **Verse 10.** (*second clause* ).
 It is spoken in reference to the *poor,* because,

-1\.They are the larger mass of mankind; and, whatever pride may think, in the eye of reason, policy, and revelation, by far the most important, useful, and necessary part.
+1\.
+They are the larger mass of mankind; and, whatever pride may think, in the eye of reason, policy, and revelation, by far the most important, useful, and necessary part.

-2\.They would be more peculiarly affected by deficiency.
+2\.
+They would be more peculiarly affected by deficiency.

-3\.To encourage those in humble and trying life to depend upon him.
+3\.
+To encourage those in humble and trying life to depend upon him.

-4\.To enforce our attention to them from the divine example. *W. Jay.*
+4\.
+To enforce our attention to them from the divine example. *W. Jay.*

 **Verse 11.** The divinity of the gospel; the divers ways and agents for its publication.

 **Verses 11-12.**

-1\.The word given: "The Lord." etc.
+1\.
+The word given: "The Lord." etc.

-2\.The word proclaimed: "Great, "etc.
+2\.
+The word proclaimed: "Great, "etc.

-3\.The word obeyed: "Kings, "etc. Thus it was in Old Testament times, when to Joshua, to Gideon, to David, etc., the Lord gave the word, and it ran through the hosts, and "kings of armies, "etc. Thus it was in apostolic times, when the word of reconciliation was given.
+3\.
+The word obeyed: "Kings, "etc. Thus it was in Old Testament times, when to Joshua, to Gideon, to David, etc., the Lord gave the word, and it ran through the hosts, and "kings of armies, "etc. Thus it was in apostolic times, when the word of reconciliation was given.
 Thus it is still, and will be more signally than ever hereafter. *G. R.*

 **Verse 12.** (*last clause* ).
 The church in redemption as a spouse tarrying at home; her home duties; the spoil of her Lord's glorious and finished work, and her dividing it.

 **Verse 13.**

-1\.The contrast.
+1\.
+The contrast.

 (a) Instead of humiliation, exaltation.